Pedro-Pereira1/sem5pi_23_24_g056/docs/US_150/readme.md

-# US 150 - As a Campus Manager, I want to create a building.
+# US 150 - As a Campus Manager, I want to create a building

 ## 1. Context

 * First time that this task is developed.
-* This task is relative to system user Campus Manager .
+* This task is relative to system user Campus Manager.

 ## 2. Requirements

-**US 150 -** As a Campus Manager, I want to create a building
+**US 150 -** As a Campus Manager, I want to:

-- **FRE0X - XXX XXX:** yyyyyyyyy.
+* Create a building

 **Dependencies:**
 There are no Dependencies associated with this US.

-**Regarding this requirement we understand that:** <br>
-As a Campus Manager, an actor of the system, I will be able to access the system and create a building in the Campus area.

 ## 3. Analysis

-**Analyzing this User Story we understand that:**
-* Campus Manager is a user role that manages the data of the routes and maps.
-* Building is a structure within the campus that houses various rooms and facilities.
-It can be navigated by the robisep robots using corridors and elevators.
+Regarding this requirement we understand that as a Campus Manager, an actor of the system, I will be able to access the system and create a building in the Campus area.
+A building is a structure within the campus that houses various rooms, floors, elevators and may have passageways to other buildings, it can be navigated by the robisep robots using corridors and elevators.

 ### 3.1.
 Domain Model Excerpt

 ![DomainModelExcerpt](Diagrams/DomainModelExcerpt.svg)

 ### 3.2.
 System Sequence Diagram

 ![SystemSequenceDiagram](Diagrams/SystemSequenceDiagram.svg)

 ## 4. Design